Tuesday 5 November 2024

 If I'm travelling with a companion or two, it would make sense to stay at an Airbnb because the cost is shared.
 However, that option would be costly for a solo traveler as I'll have to solely bear the cost.
 Therefore, hostels offer the most economical option for solo travelers.

-Having said that, in some cheaper countries, the price of a private room with ensuite bathroom may be equivalent to the price of a dorm bed in a more expensive country.
-If I'm travelling those cheaper countries, I'll usually select the private room.
+Having said that, in some cheaper countries, the rate of a private room with ensuite bathroom may be equivalent to that of a dorm bed in a more expensive country.
+If I'm travelling to these cheaper countries, I'll usually select the private room.

 My first experience staying at an Airbnb was in Japan (June 2017).
 We selected that option because my travel partner wanted to experience it.
 Our Airbnb in Tokyo was located in this building.
 Pardon the garbage bags in the photo.